This recent aerial photo shows two local landmarks: Casa Manana and Farrington Field:

 You see, not content to rely on local volunteers, Carter had imported New York nightclub owner and Broadway producer Billy Rose (husband unto Fanny Brice) to be straw boss of the centennial’s entertainment.
 Rose’s remuneration: one thousand dollars a day for one hundred days.
 (That’s a per diem of $16,000 in today’s dollars.)
 On a more personal level Fort Worth’s extravaganza was, of course, Amon Carter’s attempt to out-Dallas Dallas, which was hosting the official Texas centennial celebration at Fair Park.

 On July 18, 1936, it was showtime in Cowtown.
 And who better to formally open the Fort Worth Frontier Centennial than the leader of the free world?
 President Franklin D. Roosevelt.
-Who at the time was on a Navy cruiser.
-Off the coast of Maine.
-Nonetheless, FDR pressed the key of a wireless transmitter on the cruiser and by radio and telegraph cut a lariat stretched across the entrance to the centennial celebration complex 1,500 miles away.
+Who at the time was on his schooner off the coast of Nova Scotia.
+Nonetheless, FDR pressed the key of a wireless transmitter on the schooner and by radio and telegraph cut a lariat stretched across the entrance to the centennial celebration complex 1,500 miles away.

 After visitors were inside the vast grounds, they saw plenty of displays of Texas history and pioneer handicrafts all right, but they also saw such spectacles as Rose’s musical circus extravaganza “Jumbo,” a steam locomotive, and burlesque dancers.
 Wild animals, big engines, and near-naked women: Are these not the three keys to the success of any cultural event?